janjaapmeijer/phd-public/README.md

 # Open Repository for Reproducible PhD Research and Publications

+This repository contains the result from the PhD research:

 PhD Thesis title: [Meander Dynamics in the Antarctic Circumpolar Current](https://figshare.utas.edu.au/articles/thesis/Meander_dynamics_in_the_Antarctic_Circumpolar_Current/25143134?file=45294115)\
 Author: Jan Jaap Meijer
+Date: April, 2023

+The thesis contains an Introductionary chapter, three Research chapters and a Concluding chapter.

-This repository is divided into 3 manuscripts that are now published.
+The three Research chapters have led to three individual manuscripts that are now published.

  - `01_manuscript`: [Dynamics of a Standing Meander of the Subantarctic Front Diagnosed from Satellite Altimetry and Along-Stream Anomalies of Temperature and Salinity](http://doi.org/10.1175/JPO-D-21-0049.1)
  - `02_manuscript`: [Deep cyclogenesis and poleward heat advection beneath a standing meander in the Subantarctic Front](https://doi.org/10.1175/JPO-D-25-0016.1)